 elasticsearch-node-key.pem

-• Although elasticsearch-cert.pem is for administrative purposes, we recommend that you use the firstnode hostname.
+• The elasticsearch-cert.pem is for administrative purposes, we recommend that you use the firstnode hostname.

 Note:

-• For Linux, the elasticsearch-node-cert.pem is used to secure inter-node communication.
+• The elasticsearch-node-cert.pem is used to secure inter-node communication.
 It must include the host names of the second or third node, ensuring encrypted and trusted communication between cluster members.

 • Ensure that the following certificates are signed by root/intermediate CA certificate: